coderefinery/git-intro/content/guide.md

     - 12:00 - 12:25 (25 min) [How much Git is necessary?](https://coderefinery.github.io/git-intro/level/#practical-advice-how-much-git-is-necessary)
     - 12:25 - 12:30 (05 min) Feedback & What will we be doing tomorrow?

+## Installation reminders for each day

+- Day 1: git configuration
+- Day 2: need SSH set up (if you don't, sharing repositories online will be demo)

 ## Why we teach this lesson

 Everyone should be using a version control system for their work, even if they're working alone.